-If you have questions about any of the following terms, or are unable to authorize that you meet these terms but would like to provide an explanation, please email *protected email*.
+If you have questions about any of the following terms, or are unable to authorize that you meet these terms but would like to provide an explanation, please email .

-Humane euthanasia of an animal is an acceptable final option when all other options to relieve pain and suffering have been assessed.
-Euthanasia is not used as a management tool, to create space for more animals.
+Euthanasia – Humane euthanasia of an animal is an acceptable final option when all other options to relieve pain and suffering have been assessed, and is not used as a management tool to create space for more animals.

-No intentional animal breeding occurs, and sound practices are in place to prevent propagation.
-An exception may be made for rehabilitation and release centers engaged in a bona fide breeding-for-release-program with available and appropriate release sites, conducted with specific conservation goals, in accordance with applicable law.
+Non-Breeding – No intentional animal breeding occurs, and sound practices are in place to prevent propagation (exception for rehabilitation and release centers engaged in a bona fide breeding-for-release-program)

-Acquisition of animals generally occurs through donation, rescue, or confiscation.
-No commercial trade in sanctuary/ rescue center animals occurs (including, but not limited to, the sale of animals, animal parts, by-products, or offspring), and the sanctuary/rescue center does not knowingly engage a third party to purchase an animal on its behalf.
+Acquisition Policies No commercial trade in sanctuary/ rescue center animals occurs (including, but not limited to, the purchase or sale of animals, animal parts, by-products, or offspring).

-No resident animals are made available for participation in research studies unless the studies are strictly observational, do not negatively impact individual animal welfare, and do not interfere with the normal daily activities of individual animals.
-Interventions that cause pain or distress are not acceptable.
+Research Practices – Research studies involving sanctuary/rescue animals are limited to that are strictly observational, do not negatively impact individual animal welfare, and do not interfere with the normal daily activities of individual animals.

 Please review our Peer to Peer policies and guidelines here.